CopernicaMarketingSoftware/Documentation/Mailerq/4.0/json-messages.md

 }
 ````

-Besides the private keys that you include in the JSON, MailerQ also keeps
-a set of private keys in its local database (and that can be edited using
-the management console).
-Both the keys from the JSON as well as the keys
-from this database are used.
-If there are multiple matching keys, they
-are all used for signing the mail.

-It is even possible to include multiple keys in the JSON.
-The "dkim" property
+It is also possible to include multiple keys in the JSON.
+The "dkim"
-supports arrays:
+property supports arrays:

 ````json
 {